Power BI workspace filtering

 Filtering Power BI workspaces

-By default, the lineage harvester accesses the metadata of all Power BI workspaces.
+By default, the lineage harvester (deprecated) accesses the metadata of all Power BI workspaces.
 If you don't use filtering, the metadata of all workspaces is uploaded to the Collibra Data Lineage service instance and ingested in Data Catalog.
 Filtering allows you to process and ingest only the metadata that matters most to you.

 Inclusion and exclusion filters